ho3einmolavi/Quarkino/README.md

   - **Endpoint**: `/api/v1/product/${productId}/purchase`
   - **HTTP Method**: POST
   - **Input Parameters**:
     - `productId`: The ID of the product to purchase.
+Just copy one of the product's ObjectId from mongoDB.
   - **Input Body**:
     - `quantity`: The quantity of the product to purchase.
     - `paymentGateway`: The selected payment gateway (melat, saman).